-The Ministry of Oceans and Fisheries has informed the relevant organizations, including the Korea Shipowners' Association, in which ship companies in the Republic of Korea are registered, of the maritime interdiction regulations outlined in the resolution, namely, that vessels containing prohibited items may be inspected, that vessels shall comply with the flag State's direction to proceed to an appropriate and convenient port for the required inspections and that, if a vessel refuses to comply with the direction to permit inspection on the high seas or to proceed to such a port, then the vessel may be deregistered provided that the Committee has designated the vessel.
+The Ministry of Oceans and Fisheries has informed the relevant organizations, including the Korea Shipowners' Association, with which ship companies of the Republic of Korea are registered, of the maritime interdiction regulations outlined in the resolution, namely, that vessels containing prohibited items may be inspected, that vessels shall comply with the flag State's direction to proceed to an appropriate and convenient port for the required inspections and that, if a vessel refuses to comply with the direction to permit inspection on the high seas or to proceed to such a port, then the vessel may be deregistered provided that the Committee has designated the vessel.

-Under the measures of 24 May 2010, the Korean Government banned the operation of vessels of the Democratic People's Republic of Korea in the territorial waters of the Republic of Korea, thereby prohibiting ship-to-ship transfers to or from vessels of the Democratic People's Republic of Korea in the territorial waters of the Republic of Korea.
+Under the measures of 24 May 2010, the Government of the Republic of Korea has banned the operation of vessels of the Democratic People's Republic of Korea in the territorial waters of the Republic of Korea according to the May 24 Measures, thereby prohibiting ship-to-ship transfers to or from vessels of the Democratic People's Republic of Korea in the territorial waters of the Republic of Korea.